-The Basic Idea: If it hasn’t already been brought to your attention, Indiana, like many states, needs to face the problem of underage drinking.
+The Basic Idea: Alcohol is the most consumed drug by youth and adults in Indiana.
+That seems like an overwhelming problem, doesn’t It?
+But there are things we can do like changing the way alcohol is marketed and sold – that’s called “environmental change”.
 If you weren’t concerned about underage drinking, you probably wouldn’t be reading this page.
 So what is environmental change and how does it relate to this statewide problem?

 Environmental change isn’t a new concept.
 Groups like Mother’s Against Drunk Driving (MADD) have been using the strategy for years.
 That is how the legal drinking age was raised from 18 to 21.
 Mothers and others were concerned with the number of young people who were driving drunk, so they organized themselves across the nation and became true advocates.
 They called, wrote, and visited their senators and representatives in order to voice their concerns.
 They have also educated the public about drunk driving and continued to encourage others to get involved.
 They have changed the environment by challenging the laws regarding the legal drinking age.